torproject/onionbalance/docs/man/onionbalance-config.md

       -s NUM_SERVICES       Number of services to generate (default: 1).
       -t, --tag TAG         Prefix name for the service instances (default: node).
       --output OUTPUT       Directory to store generate config files.
-The directory will be created if it does not already exist.
+The directory will be created if it does not already exist (default: config/).
       --no-interactive      Try to run automatically without prompting for user input.
       -v VERBOSITY          Minimum verbosity level for logging.
 Available in